 Modernism used new materials and technologies and envisaged a world re-created by the machine.
 Designs prioritized function and furniture came to be known for its simple, undecorated elegance.
 Modernism promoted sleek, clean lines and comfort, and rejected purely decorative features that were included solely for the purpose of embellishment.
 The frills and florals of pre-war styles were out.
 Furniture pieces were created to be affordable and easily mass-produced.

 Though Modernist furniture dates from decades ago, many of those designs still have that up-to-date look.
-Even today, many pieces of modernist furniture continue to be produced and sold.

 MID CENTURY MODERN

 Mid-century modern (MCM) is a design movement that became popular following WWII from 1945 until the late 1970s.
 Although it was heavily influenced by the international Bauhaus movement, prioritizing function over form, this American movevent was a more casual version.
 Influenced by Scandinavian design, this mininimalist style integrated natural shapes, abstract designs, and organic materials (such as wood, hemp and wool) within a human-crafted environment.
 Glassware, ceramics, lighting, and furniture styles were characterized by simplicity and natural shapes.